 The NHTSA reports that more than 36,000 people die each year in fatal car crashes.
 That number is declining due to stricter government regulations and vehicle safety features included in most new cars and trucks.
 Another 7,000+ people are injured in car crashes every day.

-Address Your Injuries
+Address Your Car Accident Injury

 If you have been in a serious car crash and sustained injuries, you will need to seek medical help immediately.
 You may have long term medical care and expenses to worry about.
 Car crash injuries can range from whiplash to severe spine, neck, and back injuries with lasting effects.
 Some of the more serious injuries to deal with are: